Foundation Diet and Health

 Purchasing - Storage

 The truffle season for white truffles runs from September to January.
 Black truffles ripen from December to March and summer truffles grow from May to September.
 Desert truffles are harvested in arid regions in December and January and in semi-arid regions from March to April.
 5 The high price is due to the scarcity of the product.
 Truffles are seasonal and have a short shelf life.
 They are also difficult to find in the wild and difficult to cultivate.
 White truffles are slightly rarer and more expensive than black truffles.
 Desert truffles are easier to find than European truffles.
 They have a lower value than other truffle species.
-The effects of climate change are making it difficult for all truffle species to grow and are therefore driving up the price. (see Ecological Footprint).
+The effects of climate change are making it more difficult for all truffle species to grow and are therefore driving up the price.

 The availability of truffles varies depending on the size of the store, catchment area, etc. You can find our recorded food prices for the DA-CH countries above under the ingredient image - and by clicking you can see their development at different suppliers.

-Finding truffles in the wild
+Finding them in the wild

 Different laws apply to truffle hunting and harvesting depending on the country.
-In Germany, for example, according to the Federal Species Protection Ordinance, it is not permitted to collect mushrooms of the genus Tuber ( true truffles ) .
+In Germany, for example, according to the Federal Species Protection Ordinance, it is not permitted to collect mushrooms of the genus Tuber ( true truffles ).
 These are among the specially protected species that may not be taken from the wild.
 14

 Storage tips